caderek/benny/README.md

 )
 ```

-We can auto-generate cases like this:
+You can auto-generate cases like this:

 ```js
 const { add, cycle, suite } = require('benny')